-A. Maintenance projects, including DM&R, will be approved as an annual program by the Board at the June meeting.
-Changes must be approved by the system office chief finance officer with Board notice.
-(We have been using this approach since EV12.)
+- A. Maintenance projects, including DM&R, will be approved as an annual program by the Board at the June meeting.
+Changes must be approved by the system office chief finance officer with Board notice. - (We have been using this approach since FY13.) - B. Approvals for transfer of funding will be determined by the system office chief finance officer.